godpeny/pages/main/src/blog-post.16.md

 ## Architecture
 <img src="images/blog16_transformers_architecture.png" alt="Transformer Intuition" width="300"/>

+The transformer architecture consists of stacked self-attention and point-wise, fully-connected layers for both the encoder and decoder.

 ## Self-Attention (Intra-attention)
 Self-attention is an attention mechanism relating different positions of a single sequence in order to compute a representation of the sequence.
 Check LSTMN for further understanding of self-attention alogirhtm, it is one of early implementation form of self-attention (based on RNN).